ZQland/Web3kickstarter/README.md

-Withdraw funds once the campaign reaches its funding goal Refund contributions if the campaign does not reach its funding goal by the deadline View a list of all campaigns and search for campaigns by keyword Technologies Used
+Withdraw funds once the campaign reaches its funding goal Refund contributions if the campaign does not reach its funding goal by the deadline View a list of all campaigns and search for campaigns by keyword
+## Technologies Used
 Next.js: a React framework for server-side rendering and static site generation
 Solidity: a programming language for writing smart contracts on the Ethereum blockchain
 Truffle: a development framework for building and testing Ethereum applications Web3.js: a JavaScript library for interacting with the Ethereum blockchain
-Ganache: a personal blockchain for local development and testing Getting Started
+Ganache: a personal blockchain for local development and testing
+## Getting Started
 Prerequisites
 Node.js (version 12 or higher)
 Ganache (for local development and testing)
-MetaMask (for interacting with the application in a browser) Installation
+MetaMask (for interacting with the application in a browser)
+## Installation
+Clone the repository
-Clone the repository: git clone https://github.com/yourusername/decentralized-kickstarter.git Install dependencies: cd decentralized-kickstarter && npm install Usage
+Install dependencies: cd decentralized-kickstarter && npm install
+## Usage
-Start Ganache and import one of the provided private keys Deploy the smart contract to the local blockchain: truffle migrate --reset Start the Next.js development server: npm run dev
+import your MetaMask mnemonic phrases and your infura endpoint Deploy the smart contract to the infura test network blockchain(Goerli recommended): node deploy.js Start the Next.js development server: npm run dev
-Open MetaMask and connect to the local blockchain network Navigate to http://localhost:3000 in your browser to use the application Testing
+Open MetaMask and connect to the local blockchain network Navigate to http://localhost:3000 in your browser to use the application
+## Testing
-Start Ganache and import one of the provided private keys Run the test suite: npm test
+Run the test suite: npm run test
-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE.md file for details.